Valentinkvn/Udacity-Behavioral-Cloning-Project/README.md

   <img src="/readme_images/cropped_image.png">
 </p>

-It has an input size of 320 x 80 x 3 and a regression output of 1 (the steering angle).
+The network has an input size of 320 x 80 x 3 and a regression output of 1 (the steering angle).

-I have implemented 2 preprocessing methods:
+I implemented 2 preprocessing methods:
 - The first one is the cropping of the original images remaining with the region of interest in our images (we don't need the top and the bottom of the images).
 - The second one is data normalizing implemented using keras Lambda layer (for a better convergence of the network).

+The split between the train and validation samples was done in a proportion of 4/1 (0.8/0.2).

 For reducing the overfitting I used a dropout of 0.2 after each of the fully connected layers.
+Dropout is a regularization technique that deactivates few neurons in the neural network randomly in order to avoid the problem of overfitting.

-The loss function implemented here is Mean Square Error and the optimizer is Adam Optimizer (better than Gradient Descend).
+- The loss function implemented here is Mean Square Error.
+- The optimizer is Adam Optimizer (faster than Stochastic Gradient Descent).
+- The batch size is 32.

 ### Visualization of error loss